Drug and Alcohol Detoxification: Withdrawal Symptoms and Detox Process

-- Opioid withdrawal: may cause body aches, fever, sweating, chills, goosebumps, and gastrointestinal distress (i.e. nausea, vomiting, diarrhea).3
+- Opioid withdrawal.
+It may cause body aches, fever, sweating, chills, goosebumps, and gastrointestinal distress (i.e., nausea, vomiting, diarrhea).3

-- Alcohol withdrawal symptoms: may include tremors, irritability, and insomnia, as well as more severe withdrawal symptoms including hallucinations, extreme confusion, and seizures.3
+- Alcohol withdrawal symptoms.
+It may include tremors, irritability, and insomnia, as well as more severe withdrawal symptoms including hallucinations, extreme confusion, and seizures.3

-- Withdrawal from benzodiazepines: can be similar to withdrawal from alcohol; many individuals withdrawing from benzodiazepines will experience acute anxiety, in addition to agitation and insomnia, and they may experience hallucinations or seizures.3
+- Withdrawal from benzodiazepines.
+It can be like withdrawal from alcohol.
+Many individuals withdrawing from benzodiazepines will experience acute anxiety, in addition to agitation and insomnia, and they may experience hallucinations or seizures.3

-- Stimulant withdrawal: while often relatively less physically challenging than some of the other withdrawal syndromes mentioned here, stimulant withdrawal can result in fatigue, depression, agitation, slowed body movements, and cravings for stimulants.3
+- Stimulant withdrawal.
+It’s typically less physically challenging than some of the other withdrawal syndromes mentioned here; however, it can result in fatigue, depression, agitation, slowed body movements, and cravings for stimulants.3

 Who Should Go to Detox?